 - Skytech Archangel Ryzen 7 – Powerful Processor and Powerful Graphics Card

-- HP Omen Obelisk 875-1023 – Workstation Grade Desktop for Game Development
+- HP Omen Obelisk 875-1023 – Light Workstation Grade Desktop for Game Development

 1. Skytech Archangel Ryzen 5 – Mid Range Recommended For Most Beginner Game Developers

-Whether you are a beginner game developer or an experienced developer looking for a decent mid range machine that provides you hassle free experience then we recommend this as the best desktop for game development.
+Whether you are a beginner game developer or an experienced developer looking for a decent mid range machine that provides you just the right specs then this is the best desktop for game development.